rerost/es-cli/README.md

 ## Configuration
-You can use configuration file. es-cli see options order by command options > current directory > home direcotry.
+You can use configuration file. es-cli see options order by command options > current directory.

 configrutaion file name is "`escli.json` the configuration file's format is json.